-Diet, food, drink, snacks…WHAT should we eat with colitis?
+Diet, food, drink, snacks…WHAT should we eat with colitis and WHY?

 Much of what I do in terms of diet is based on the “Specific Carbohydrate Diet™” or SCD.
 And its been a pretty incredible journey to say the least.
-After 5 years of success, I’m happy as ever and how my body has come back to life and hopefully you’ll feel the same very soon too!
+After 5 years of success, I’m happy as ever that my body has come back to life and hopefully you’ll feel the same very soon too!

 SCD has actually been around for several decades, but to most people it’s previously unknown.
-(It’s almost never talked about in the doctor’s office…big mistake number 1 doc!)
+(It’s almost never talked about in the doctor’s office…and I think that’s a big mistake.)

 I’d never heard of it either.
 Not a single doctor ever told me about treating my UC with diet.
 The Specific Carbohydrate Diet™ has actually been tested out for well over 45 years by two pretty spectacular people.
 Both Elaine Gottschall and Dr. Hass spent thousands of hours figuring out what works well and what does not in terms of foods.
 And I’m very grateful for all their hard work.